florianprs/Control_of_the_Youtube_Stream/README.md

 ### 2. Install Apache

-Apache is use tu create a server on the Raspberry Pi
+Apache is used to create a server on the Raspberry Pi.
+Used this line in a terminal to install Apache :

 ```
 sudo apt install apache2